 To some people, Alexander Technique is quackery.
 They think of it as unscientific.
 They like to demean it and place it into a category of exclusion.
 Quite often, even though they may be well educated people, they will make this scathing determination without having the least knowledge of Alexander Technique, its history, its practice and its methodology.

 The Oxford dictionary says that the term “quackery” relates to medical treatments that make false claims.
 Alexander Technique is not a treatment, medical or otherwise.
 It professes no cure.
 It teaches people to become aware of their movement.
 How can becoming aware of your movement and posture be quackery?

+People expect Alexander Technique to provide cures or treatments.
+That’ a misunderstanding of Alexander Technique.
+To then judge Alexander by those misunderstandings is ridiculous.
 A dietician cannot make you lose weight.
 A guitar teacher can’t make you play well.
 A French teacher can’t make you speak French.
 Similarly, an Alexander teacher cannot make you learn about your movement and posture.